CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

     ![](./media/teams-copilot.png)

-1. Ask Copilot about highlights from the conversation, any decisions derived out of it or even to summarise the whole chat.
+1. Ask Copilot about highlights from the conversation, any decisions derived from it, or even to summarise the whole chat.

     ![](./media/chat-highlights.png)